 The U.S. presidential election is approaching, and both candidates are stepping up their campaigns to focus on key issues that resonate with voters.

-- Optical Illusion Challenge: Can you spot the Rose in this picture within 15 seconds?
+- Optical Illusion Challenge: If you have eagle eyes spot the Cougar in this picture within 10 seconds

 More than 41 million Americans have already voted before Election Day on November 5, setting the stage for one of the most competitive elections in recent history.